jamaps/blueprint_maps/README.md

 ------------

-This was built using documentation from [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/3.exp/reference)
+This was built for fun using documentation from [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/3.exp/reference)

 The cartography is stored in blue_print_style.json